 Cyclosporiasis is an intestinal illness caused by the microscopic parasite Cyclospora cayetanensis.

 Thorough washing of fresh produce is recommended, but may not eliminate the risk of transmission since Cyclospora can be difficult to wash off all types of produce.
-Infection is generally not transmitted directly from person-to-person.

 School Exclusion Policy